samagrata/np-backend/CONTRIBUTING.md

 ## Welcome

-All contributions to this are welcome!
+All contributions to this project are welcome!
 This guide explains the contribution process, ensuring a positive experience for everyone involved.

 ## Table of Contents